 Benefits:

-For most cases, an enum Singleton is the most robust and maintainable choice.
+For most use cases, an enum Singleton is the most robust and maintainable choice.

 Although Singletons solve a particular problem, they introduce hidden costs: tight coupling, global state, and reduced testability.

-When code calls Singleton.getInstance(), that dependency is hidden.
+When code calls Singleton.getInstance(), that dependency becomes implicit.
 The class’ public contract doesn’t reveal it relies on a global object.
 This leads to:

 Testing Problems

 Singletons make isolated unit testing difficult.
-You can’t easily swap a mock into place, so tests often use the real implementation.
+You can’t easily swap a mock into place, so tests often run against the real implementation.
 That can cause slow tests, accidental coupling to external systems, and brittle CI pipelines.

 A class that depends on a Singleton hides that dependency from its signature, which makes the code harder to reason about and maintain.